Separation of Variables and Superintegrability on Riemannian Coverings: Separable coordinates on Riemannian coverings: Killing vectors and tensors

 where $(x,y,z,t)$ are Cartesian coordinates of $\mathbb R^4$.
 The metric tensor of $\mathbb S^3$ is given by

-By introducing parameters $a$, $b$ and $c$ we can write
+By introducing parameters $a$, $b$ and $c$, we can write

-which is a metric of constant curvature equal to $a^{-2}$ whose metric tensor we call $g$.
-By proceeding in the same way as above, $g$ can be understood as a metric on a Riemannian covering of $\mathbb S^3$.
+which is a metric of constant curvature equal to $a^{-2}$.
+By proceeding in the same way as above, the metric can be understood as a metric on a Riemannian covering of $\mathbb S^3$.